Get kids excited about reading with The 39 Clues series and use these resources to help you teach the books in the classroom.

 Here are some links to exciting settings in Russia:

 - State Kremlin Palace

 Turn your students into travel agents!
 Using guidebooks, encyclopedias, books, online resources, maps and other resources, have students plan a trip to one of the cities Dan and Amy have visited.
 Students should create a budget to include cost of transportation, accommodations, food, and admissions.
 Students will compile their research in a marketing brochure to explain their trip, show the costs, and sell their tour!

 A World of Adventure

 Track where Dan and Amy have traveled using a map of the world.
 Have students put pushpins in each of the cities the hunt has taken the Cahill siblings.
 Make predictions about where the settings will be for the next five books.
 Which setting has been the most adventurous so far?
 After polling the class, create a graph of the results.Lost in TranslationDan and Amy's Russian adventure not only requires them to explore new places, but also they must encounter new languages that look and sound very different from their native language.
-Using an on line translation site like text-to-speech.imtranslator.net/default.asp, have students translate phrases from English to Russian.
+Using an online translation site, have students translate phrases from English to Russian.
 Partner students and have them try to communicate with one another.
 Then have your students imagine traveling alone in Russia without their parents or a translator.
 How would they feel and what would they do?
 How does this impact the setting of the story?